Correct Use

 To apply for the scholarship, you have to fill out all three pages.

 Another way to make a long sentence short is by figuring out the main points.
-Then, each point can be written as its own separate sentence.
+Then, rewrite each point as its own separate sentence.
 Similarly, if a sentence has more than one subordinate clause, it can be split up into two or more sentences:

 Our professor won’t be coming to class today because she is sick and has to go see a doctor.